mitoclub/nemu-pipeline/README.txt

 1. p.def - only python and its programms
 2. pipeline-2.5.def - working through p.def result container
 3. pipeline.def - independent and working

+notes:
+- Processes should have different names
+- one process run one time
+- types of processes outputs must be different
+-